-Based on data collected between 2006-2021 (post-permit Phase I and post-permit Phase II), we developed the 85th percentiles representing the highest 15% of concentrations observed in this time frame.
+Based on data collected between 2006-2021 (post-permit and post-report), we developed the 85th percentiles representing the highest 15% of concentrations observed in this time frame.
 This approach uses the 85th percentile to provide a benchmark for relative comparison between sites and is a practice used in the ASBS program as suggested by the State Water Resources Control Board (SWRCB).
 Water Quality Objectives for pollutants are also shown so that the 85th percentiles can be compared with concentrations established for aquatic health.